raeleus/skin-composer/README.md

 ### Changes ###

 * Added FreeType font option.
 Users can generate their own fonts or build their fonts in the editor.
+* Added option to export custom classes before or after the standard UI classes are defined.

 ### Contact ###